Story of natural gas availability for space heating.

-Emergency Maintenance Co. has helped customers throughout the Philadelphia area, including the surrounding communities of Bucks County, Montgomery County, and Delaware County, safely and effectively switch to natural gas.
+Emergency Maintenance Co. has helped customers throughout the Philadelphia area, including the surrounding communities of Bucks County, Montgomery County, Chester, and Delaware Counties, safely and effectively switch to natural gas.
 If you’re a local consumer, you’ve likely found this page because you’re interested in natural gas.
 Below we answer your most common questions about making the switch to natural gas.

 Natural Gas: Consistent, Reliable, Cost-Effective, and Environmentally Friendly

 Are you thinking of switching to natural gas?
 We applaud your choice!

 After all, gas heating systems offer a reliable and consistent heat source, which may cost less than half of your electricity costs.
 Depending on your utility costs and your heating system’s efficiency, you can expect to pay about $34 per million BTUs of heat for an electrical system or approximately $14.02 per million BTUs of heat for a natural gas system (read post at weekand.com).